jean-roland/LCSF_Generator/README.md

 ## How to install

 ### Windows
+* Go to the [release section](https://github.com/jean-roland/LCSF_Generator/releases) and download the latest Windows version.
+* Uncompress the archive and execute `LCSF_Generator.exe`.

+### Linux
-* Go to the [release section](https://github.com/jean-roland/LCSF_Generator/releases) and download the latest version.
+* Go to the [release section](https://github.com/jean-roland/LCSF_Generator/releases) and download the latest Linux version.
-* Uncompress the archive and execute LCSF_Generator.exe.
+* Uncompress the archive and execute `LCSF_Generator.sh`.
+* There might be missing libraries, in that case you should use the `ldd` command on `LCSF_Generator` and `platforms/libqxcb.so` and install the missing packages.

 ### Other OS
 * No other OS are currently supported.